 Learn more about Flip the Script in our FAQ.

 Flip the Script (CSI:1490) is a one-credit, seven-week course.
-One course will be offered in fall 2019 starting on October 22nd.
-The course will be held Tuesday nights at 6:30pm in 474 Van Allen Hall.
 Find it on MyUI.
 A special permission code is required to register.
-Contact Sara Feldmann at (319) 335-6200 or email@example.com to register.
+Contact Sara Feldmann at (319) 335-6200 or firstname.lastname@example.org for more information.

 Class is limited to 20 students.